bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 The general sibling selector allow elements to be selected based on their sibling elements, those which share the same common parent.
-They are created by using the tilde character, \~, between two elements within a selector.
+They are created by using the tilde character, &tilde;, between two elements within a selector.
 The first element identifies what the second element shall be a sibling with, and both of which must share the same parent.

-The h2 \~ p selector is a general sibling selector that looks for p elements that follow, and share the same parent, of any h2 elements.
+The h2 &tilde; p selector is a general sibling selector that looks for p elements that follow, and share the same parent, of any h2 elements.
 In order for a p element to be selected it must come after any h2 element.